jhades/ng2-minimal/README.md

 # Installation

-Is it advisabled to install Typescript globally, if not already installed:
+Is it advisable to install Typescript globally, if not already installed:

     npm install -g typescript